Austin Johnson (defensive lineman)

-Austin Hunter Johnson (born May 8, 1994) is an American football nose tackle for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Penn State, and was drafted by the Tennessee Titans in the second round of the 2016 NFL Draft.
+Austin Hunter Johnson (born May 8, 1994) is an American professional football defensive tackle for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions, and was drafted by the Tennessee Titans in the second round of the 2016 NFL draft.
+Johnson has also played for the New York Giants, Los Angeles Chargers, and Buffalo Bills.

 Early life

 Johnson was born in Galloway Township, New Jersey to parents Austin and Tammy Johnson, the third of four children – he has two older sisters and one younger sister.
-He attended St. Augustine Preparatory School in Richland, New Jersey with plans to play basketball in hopes of someday playing in college.
-He did play basketball, and earned all-state accolades his senior year.
-However, the football coach convinced him to try out for the football team, and he did.
-Subsequently, he was recruited by Penn State defensive line coach Larry Johnson, who convinced him not only to commit to Penn State, but to keep his commitment after crippling sanctions were announced in wake of the Penn State child sex abuse scandal, as well as the arrival of new coach Bill O'Brien.
+Johnson attended St. Augustine Preparatory School in Richland, New Jersey with plans to play basketball in hopes of someday playing in college.
+He played basketball and earned all-state accolades as a senior.
+However, the football coach convinced Johnson to try out for the football team, and he did.
+Subsequently, Johnson was recruited by Penn State defensive line coach Larry Johnson, who convinced him not only to commit to Penn State, but to keep his commitment after crippling sanctions were announced in wake of the Penn State child sex abuse scandal, as well as the arrival of new coach Bill O'Brien.